Users Who Spiked

 Next, I used a small spoon to scoop the mixed mortar into the cake pan cavities, smoothing them off at the top.
 As the mortar begins to settle, tap the pan along the sides to release any air bubbles (pic.
 1).
 You may need to pick the pan up and gently tap it on the countertop to help the trapped air rise to the surface.
 Blot off any excess water with paper towels or newspaper (pic 2).

 It will take up to 48 hours for the mortar to dry completely so put the pan somewhere safe.
 Once they are dry, place a large platter or cookie sheet on top of the pan and flip it over.
 You may need to tap the pan with a hammer to help remove the bugs from the mold.

 Now all that's left is adding some color.
 I recommend starting with a coat of primer to seal off the porous surface of the mortar.

 I chose bold colors of red, blue, yellow, and green spray paint as my medium because my painting skills are about one step above preschool finger painting when it comes to skill level.
 Frankly, I have whole new respect for graffiti artists after this little project.
 Working with spray paint is a messy business.

 To keep color off the wings of the bee and dragonfly I wrapped them in plastic sandwich bags secured with rubber bands.
 I used the rubber bands around the stripes of the bee and dragonfly to keep the stripe pattern clear of color.

-Once the main color dried, I used paint brushes and contrasting colors to add details includng black paint for the ladybug spots and bumblebee's stripes.
+Once the main color dried, I used paintbrushes and contrasting colors to add details including black paint for the ladybug spots and bumblebee's stripes.